-- 6.2.3.3 Management and support functions should also be considered when developing staffing needs for an emergency response organization. - 6.2.3.4 NFPA 600, Standard on Facility Fire Brigades, is the applicable NFPA standard for staffing and operation of fire brigades. - 6.2.4 Emergency Communications - 6.2.4.1 NFPA 1710 requires the establishment of reliable communication systems. - 6.2.4.2 NFPA 1710 and NFPA 1561, Standard on Emergency Services Incident Management System and Command Safety, are the applicable NFPA standards for ensuring emergency radio communications are compatible with other organizations involved in emergency response. - 6.2.4.3 New emergency communications systems shall be designed, installed and maintained consistent with the performance standards identified in NFPA 1221, Installation, Maintenance, and Use of Emergency Services Communications Systems. - 6.2.5 Training Certification and Drills - 6.2.5.1 NFPA 1001, Standard for Fire Fighter Professional Qualifications, is the applicable standard for emergency responder training.
-All DOE fire departments shall have a training program and policy that ensure that members are trained and competency is maintained to execute all responsibilities consistent with the Department's organization and deployment. - 6.2.5.2 Drills and exercises should be structured to emphasize realistic scenarios and feature standard, and special fire department tactical evolutions.
-Such drills should also be scheduled, as appropriate, during weekends and evening shifts, when normal activities are reduced. - 6.2.5.3 Adequate facilities shall be made available for training consistent with the training requirements identified above. - 6.2.5.4 Fire department staff should be certified under state programs when available.
-When a state program is not available, certification may be done by an organization approved by the DOE Head of Field Element (for example, a certification program from an adjoining state). - 6.2.5.5 To the extent possible, common base qualifications for company and command officers should be used to facilitate interoperability between Sites.
-The Emergency Management Issues Special Interest Group (EMI-SIG) Field and First Responders Subcommittee Recommended Practice, DOE/NNSA Company and Command Officer Baseline Qualifications should be used in site qualification programs to the extent relevant.
+- 6.2.3.3 Management and support functions should also be considered when developing staffing needs for an emergency response organization.80 - 6.2.3.4 NFPA 600, Standard on Facility Fire Brigades, is the applicable NFPA standard for staffing and operation of fire brigades. - 6.2.4 Emergency Communications - 6.2.4.1 NFPA 1710 and NFPA 1561, Standard on Emergency Services Incident Management System and Command Safety, are the applicable NFPA standards for ensuring emergency radio communications are compatible with other organizations involved in emergency response.
+NFPA 1710 requires the establishment of reliable communication systems. - 6.2.4.2 New emergency communications systems shall be designed, installed and maintained consistent with the performance standards identified in NFPA 1221, Standard for the Installation, Maintenance, and Use of Emergency Services Communications Systems. - 6.2.5 Training Certification and Drills - 6.2.5.1 NFPA 1001, Standard for Fire Fighter Professional Qualifications, is the applicable NFPA standard for emergency responder training.
+All DOE fire departments shall have a training program and policy that ensure members are trained and competency is maintained to execute all responsibilities consistent with DOE's organization and deployment.81 - 6.2.5.2 Drills and exercises should be structured to emphasize realistic scenarios and feature standard and special fire department tactical evolutions.
+Such drills should also be scheduled, as needed, during weekends and evening shifts, when normal activities are reduced. - 6.2.5.3 Adequate facilities shall be made available for training consistent with the training requirements identified above.82 - 6.2.5.4 Fire department staff should be certified under state programs when available.
+When a state program is not available, certification may be done by an organization approved by the DOE Head of Field Element (for example, a certification program from an adjoining state).
+83 - 6.2.5.5 To the extent possible, common base qualifications for company and command officers should be used to facilitate interoperability between sites.
+For this purpose, a Recommended Practice is available: First Responders Subcommittee of the Emergency Management Issues Special Interest Group: DOE/NNSA Company and Command Officer Baseline Qualifications (2017).